 • Never restrict your child to activities that require adult supervision

-Give them opportunities to enjoy free play where they can rediscover wonders of the natural world and enjoy good time with other children.
+Give them opportunities to enjoy free play where they can rediscover wonders of the natural world and enjoy a good time with other children.

 • Encourage independence at an early age